benjimaclellan/queso/docs/source/index.rst

 Welcome to queso
 ================================================

-**Graph State Compiler** is a Python software for optimization of graph state generation using either deterministic photon sources or probabilistic fusion gates.
+**queso** is a design tool for quantum sensing and parameter estimation protocols.
 .. note::
   This project is under active development.